kushalkolar/MESmerize/source/user_guides/viewer/modules/tiff_file.rst

 Finally, select an appropriate load method (see next section) and click "Load into workEnv"

+You specify a non-standard axes order (more information below)

 .. warning:: If the name of the tiff file and .json meta data file are different, you must specify the .json meta data file using the *Select meta data* button.

 .. warning:: **You cannot perform any analysis without the meta data file since you need the sampling rate of the video and it is specified in the meta data file.**